hning86/azuremlps/README.md

 ```
 Add-AmlWebServiceEndpoint -WebServiceId $webSvc.Id -EndpointName 'NewEP' -Description 'New Endpoint' -ThrottleLevel 'High' -MaxConcurrentCalls 20
 ```

+* For Free Workspace, the Throttle Level can only be set to 'Low', the default value.
+The supplied value for MaxConcurrentCalls is ignored and the parameter is always defaulted to 4.
+And the maximum number of Endpoints you can create (including the default one) on a Web Service is 3.
-Note: ThrottleLevel can be set to 'Low' or 'High'.
-For Free workspace, the Throttle Level is always 'Low', and the MaxConcurrentCalls value setting is ignored.
+* For Standard Workspace the ThrottleLevel values can be either 'Low' or 'High'.
+When it is set to 'Low', the supplied valueof MaxConcurrentCalls is ignored and the parameter is always defaulted to 4.

 #### Refresh-AmlWebServiceEndpoint
 ```
 #Refresh the endpoint 'ep03'
 Refresh-AmlWebServiceEndpoint -WebServiceId $webSvc.Id -EndpointName 'ep03' -OverwriteResources
 ```
-Note: Refresh endpoint essentillay takes the workflow of the latest Predicative Experiment grpah and applies to the specified endpoint.
-The _-OverwriteResources_ switch, when set, will also replace the trained model used in the endpoint with the latest one from the Predicative Experiment.
-When this siwtch is not set, the trained model is not refreshed.
+Note: Refresh endpoint essentillay takes the workflow of the latest Predicative Experiment graph and applies it to the specified non-default Endpoint.
+The _-OverwriteResources_ switch, when set, will also cause the trained model used in the Endpoint to be replaced with the latest one from the Predicative Experiment.
+When this switch is not set, the trained model is not refreshed but the rest of the graph is.
+Also, default Endpoint cannot be refreshed.

 #### Patch-AmlWebServiceEndpoint
+Patch Web Service Endpoint is used for retraining Web Service API.
+Essentially, you can produce a trained model and saved it in a _.ilearner_ format in Azure blob, and then replace the trianed model in an existing non-default Web Service Endpoint with this new _.ilearner_ file.
+For more details, please read [Retraining Machine Learning models programatically](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-retrain-models-programmatically/) for more details.

 ```
-#Update the trained model of the endpoint with a newly trained model saved in an Azure blob as a .ilearner file.
-Please see http://web.mit.edu for how to use retraining.
+#Patch an Endpoint with a new trained model.
+#This is the name of the trained model in the existing Endpoint.
 $resName = 'Trained Model 01'
+#This is the base location of the Windows Azure storage account where the new model is stored.
 $baseLoc = 'http://mystorageaccount.blob.core.windows.net'
 $relativeLoc = 'mycontainer/retrain/newmodel.ilearner'
 $sasToken = '?sr=b&se=2016-02-05T04......'